snehal112211/LetsLearnCpp/introC++.md

 # C++
-C++ programe is send to the compilar and then it execute the code in .exe file - it is tyhe process of compilation
+C++ programe is send to the compilar and then it execute the code in .exe file - it is the process of compilation

 G++ is its compilar